 6. Basecoat Paint

 Following sealer primer and flash-off, a basecoat paint is applied to the fire apparatus or parts.
+Robotic painting machines support efficient and consistent painting for all cabs.
 In the unique Pierce painting process, the basecoat is the color selected by the customer.
 As the basecoat paint is applied, the Pierce team verifies the customer color selection to ensure the final product, on the fire truck or parts, match the requested color sample.

 Following the basecoat paint application, flash-off is again critical to help ensure a glossy final surface area.